 Arkansas law prohibits state employees from engaging in partisan political activities during working hours.
 Employees are not to endorse candidates, including the Governor, in their official capacity as state employees.
-The State further prohibits the use of any campaign literature (including bumper stickers) on personal vehicles when using these vehicles in the performance of official duties for which they may be reimbursed by the State.
+The State further prohibits using any campaign literature (including bumper stickers) on personal vehicles when using these vehicles to perform official duties for which the State may reimburse them.